Pursue MD/MS in USA

 Duration: 3 Years

 A life science course is a three-year undergraduate programme that includes the study of numerous life processes in plants, animals, and creatures.
-Candidates with a strong interest in research and life sciences for nature can pursue a career in life science.
+Candidates with a strong interest in research and life sciences for nature can pursue a career in life sciences.

 The programme broadens a student's horizons in terms of flora and fauna, providing a comprehensive grounding in the topic that aids in the identification of promising future careers.